 Besides, it’s absolutely critical that your business bank account be completely separate from any other business or personal accounts!
 Don’t muddy the waters.
 It should be a single stream of data synced with your accounting software.

 This is an internal document between you the owner and your management team.
 In essence, along with declaring rights and duties it “defines each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.”

-If you need help drafting a customized form, check out this nifty LLC Operating Agreement Tool.
-Many people find it helpful if they don’t have a lawyer and aren’t working with an incorporation service.
+If you need help drafting a customized form, check out an online LLC Operating Agreement Tool.
+Many people find it helpful if they don’t have a lawyer and aren’t working with an LLC filing service.

 These days it’s fairly simple to set up your brand’s tax identity with the state and federal government.
 It begins with registering an EIN and then depending on the nature of your business there will be an assortment of other steps you’ll need to take.

 To get started bookmark the Hartford district office of the Small Business Administration, and the Dept. of Revenue’s Business Services page because they’re likely going to be go-to sources for a variety of things along the way.
 Also if you need help, consider leveraging a professional Business License Research package that can quickly source all the documents for you.

 If you’d like help forming an LLC, here are two great options: